Elizabeth M. Frazier

-Elizabeth Frazier focuses her practice on government relations, dividing her time between Pierce Atwood’s Portland and Augusta, Maine offices.
+Elizabeth Frazier focuses her practice on government relations, lobbying, business advocacy, and environmental and land use policy.
+Elizabeth divides her time between Pierce Atwood’s Portland and Augusta, Maine offices.

-A native of Maine, Elizabeth grew up around her family’s small business, working on all aspects of business growth and management.
+Elizabeth grew up in and around her family’s Maine-based small business, working on all aspects of business growth and management.
 She has an intimate understanding of the realities and requirements of running a business in Maine.

 Elizabeth has also been very active in Maine Democratic politics, and remains so today.
 As a former staff member of Maine’s First District Congresswoman Chellie Pingree, Elizabeth understands what resonates with Maine policy makers and how to shape a legislative strategy to achieve her client’s objectives.

 This business background and Congressional experience drive Elizabeth’s passion for public policy law.
 As an advocate and lobbyist for businesses, Elizabeth helps clients bridge the gap to Maine’s local and state government.
 Her nuanced understanding of Maine politics and her pragmatic approach to policy-making allow Elizabeth to elevate her clients’ interests above the political fray.

 Elizabeth was engaged early with the work of the Maine Climate Council, and has worked with clients from diverse sectors of the economy to navigate this emerging policy arena, including: real estate and development; industrial and manufacturing processes; municipal land use; and energy infrastructure.
 As climate action begins to pervade numerous areas of public policy making and regulation, Elizabeth is well positioned to help clients manage their engagement on these issues with lawmakers.